pytorch/pytorch/docs/source/notes/amp_examples.rst

             scaler.update()

-Each optimizer independently checks its gradients for infs/NaNs, and makes an independent decision whether or not to skip the step.
+Each optimizer checks its gradients for infs/NaNs and makes an independent decision whether or not to skip the step.
 This may result in one optimizer skipping the step while the other one does not.
 Since step skipping occurs rarely (every several hundred iterations) this should not impede convergence.
-If you observe poor convergence after adding gradient scaling to a multiple-optimizer model, please file an issue.
+If you observe poor convergence after adding gradient scaling to a multiple-optimizer model, please file a bug report.

 Working with Multiple GPUs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The gotchas described here only affect :class:`autocast`.  :class:`GradScaler`\ 's usage is unchanged.
+The issues described here only affect :class:`autocast`.  :class:`GradScaler`\ 's usage is unchanged.

 .. _amp-dataparallel:

 DataParallel within a single process
 ------------------------------------

-:class:`torch.nn.DataParallel` spawns side threads to run the forward pass on each device.
+:class:`torch.nn.DataParallel` spawns threads to run the forward pass on each device.
 The autocast state is thread local, so the following will not work::

     model = MyModel()